At Homewood College, we are proud of our therapeutic offer.

 Frederique will also offer families support both on and off site premises.
 This support includes help for foster parents, carers and families who seek a more personalised intervention which is linked in with school.
 Also, there are several teaching assistants who will provide off-site family support on a regular or spontaneous basis.
 These teaching assistants are picked as they are adept at promoting family links and are supervised by our therapist.

-Once every half term, the full staff team participates in an in depth, therapeutic review of 2-3 individual Homewood College learners.
-The discussion lasts for an hour and a half and encourages all members of teaching staff to think creatively about how to best address individual issues and to increase their therapeutic understanding of the learner and his/her circumstances.
+Once every half term, the full staff team participates in an in depth, therapeutic review of 2-3 individual Homewood College pupils.
+The discussion lasts for an hour and a half and encourages all members of teaching staff to think creatively about how to best address individual issues and to increase their therapeutic understanding of the pupil and his/her circumstances.

 We work closely with our multi agency partners to help with the holistic learning and life of a child who comes to Homewood.
 We recently took part in a pilot project to extend these links and are continuing to develop this.
 We are in the process of trying to develop a more consistent and regular liaison with educational psychologists, YOS, BHISS, ITF, CAMHS and other agencies.